diegojromerolopez/gelidum/README.md

 ## Roadmap
 - [ ] Make pypi package.
-- [ ] Add decorator to make sure input parameters are immutable.
 - [ ] Measure cost in time of freezing objects.
 - [ ] Check that pickle serialization works fine.
 - [ ] Add delayed_freeze, a function that freezes an object but